Trusted-Execution/.github/profile/ask_an_expert.md

   EINIT which would have some valuable debugging data.
 The only way to see it is to enable debugging in the kernel, and even then, the program wouldn't be able to use it.
 Is there a way we can get that error number to the calling program?

-### Answers to SGX questions
-  - Question:  Is the TCS signed?
-Specifically, is the TCS.OENTRY (Offset in enclave to which control is transferred on EENTER relative to the base of the enclave.) signed?
-  -- Answer:  The TCS is definately signed.
-Intel specifically designed SGX enclaves to have controlled
-     entry points to prevent ROP attacks.

-  - Question:  Can an SGX enclave span multiple virtual addresses spaces?
-  -- Answer:  No, the virtual address base is set when the enclave is created.
-There is
-     no mechanism for different page-level virtual address bases

 ## Compiler